Metacor/Minecraft-Speedrun-Guide/readme.md

 			* *piglins seem to refuse to jump up/down a block at the edges of lava*
 		* *build 3 Blocks wide, to make sure Piglins follow*
 		* *piglins can't run across corners, so make sure there is a direct path over the Lava*
-* Bastions cannot spawn inside of a Basalt Delta Biome
-* All of the Bastions (besides Treasure), can spawn a Triple Chest, top section - to easily tell them apart:
-	* if there are 2 Blocks between the Double/Single Chest, then it's Stables
-	* if there are 3 Blocks, then it can be either Housing or Bridge
-		* Housing and Bridge are very different, so it shouldn't be too hard to Identify the correct one
 * Mobs spawn more often in Soul Sand Valleys, so if a Fortress is located in one, 5RD is pretty risky
 * While trying to Pie-Ray, if you accidentally press the wrong button, press '0' to go back a page